Askinkaty/TextStock/README.md

 # Extracting information from financial reports with RAG

-[rag](./rag) directory has two toy implementations of agent using LangChain (with LangGraph and without).
+The [rag](./rag) contains two toy implementations of an agent using LangChain (with and without LangGraph).
-The task of the agent is to provide information about Amazon in financial reports (transcripts from [SEC](https://www.sec.gov/)).
+The agent's task is to provide information about Amazon from financial reports (transcripts from [SEC](https://www.sec.gov/)).

-Agent has only 2 tools at the moment:
+Currently, the agent has only two tools:

-+ Toy vector database of split documents
++ A toy vector database of split documents.
-+ Sentiment analysis tool (see ABSA model above).
++ A sentiment analysis tool (see the ABSA model above).